-I am very interested in the application of deep learning for visual understanding and reinforcement learning tasks.
-I've been excited about artificial intelligence since my 2nd year in college and the recent resurgence of AI has made now a very exciting time to be a researcher.
-Currently, my research focuses on finding more sample-efficient and principled ways for reinforcement learning algorithms to learn from their environment.
+My research interests revolve around visual scene understanding for robotic control tasks.
+Currently, my research focuses on finding more sample-efficient and principled ways for to do exploration in reinforcement learning problems.
 My previous work focused on domain adaptation and transfer learning for deep neural networks, specifically knowledge transfer from virtual environments, such as video games, to real-world scenarios.

 With the surge of autonomous driving efforts in industry, semantic understanding of road scenes has become more commercially relevant than ever.
 Semantic segmentation, or dense pixel prediction, has become a popular approach for scene understanding, as the meteoric rise of deep convolutional networks (CNNs) has led to significant progress in recent years.
 However, these deep networks require large amounts of data, labeled at the pixel level, which can be quite cumbersome to collect for the driving domain.
 As a result, many have looked to realistic virtual world simulators (i.e. video games), for collecting large volumes of labeled data.
 Despite the visual similarity between real and synthetic domains, models trained on synthetic street scenes show poor results when evaluated on real-world data.
 To compensate for this visual shift, supervision from the real domain is necessary.
 In this work, I examine how much real-world supervision is appropriate for effective transfer of models pretrained on synthetic.
 Utilizing recent methods of supervised and semi-supervised transfer for fully convolutional networks (FCNs), I achieve promising results with a very small amount of labeled data(~50 images).
 By also quantitatively measuring different levels of domain shift, I reveal how simple metrics about a synthetic domain can be used to infer the ability of network features to transfer.